ryanve/glance/README.md

 > `2019-04-13` Rearrange your room.

-> `2019-04-12` Don't let the pigs pull you down into the mud today.
+> `2019-04-12` Don't let pigs pull you down into the mud today.

 > `2019-04-11` Trust your instincts.